 Many children in our sponsorship program live in communities that experience higher incidents of child rights violations.
 These violations include not only child labor but child prostitution, child trafficking, physical, emotional and sexual abuse, neglect, early marriages and harmful cultural practices.

-Your sponsorship of an at-risk child provides protection, education, action planning and an immediate response to abuse when needed.
+Your sponsorship of a vulnerable child provides protection, education, action planning and an immediate response to abuse when needed.

 Stop child labor before it starts.